Overview

 Program of Study Components

-The competency-bridging program of study will enable IENs to address the competency gaps outlined in their Internationally Educated Nurses Competency Assessment Form from the College of Nurses of Ontario.
-Students who complete the competency-bridging program of study should meet the College of Nurses of Ontario’s nursing education requirement, evidence of recent practice requirement, and become eligible to write the National Council Licensing Examination for Registered Nurses (NCLEX-RN) if required.
+Students who complete the competency-bridging program of study should meet the College of Nurses of Ontario’s nursing education requirement, transition to practice requirement, evidence of recent practice requirement, and become eligible to write the National Council Licensing Examination for Registered Nurses (NCLEX-RN) if required.

 Mission Statement